 Electromagnetic Hypersensitivity (EHS) is the fear of EMF (Electro-Magnetic Fields), cell phones, wifi connections and other devices.
-In this post, I want to write what you can do to overcome such fears.
-Electromagnetic Hypersensitivity will be used as an example here, but you can use this guide to get rid of other types of fears and phobias.
-We need to understand different definitions and concepts related to the EHS phenomena to understand this.
+In this post, I want to write about what you can do to overcome such fears.
+Electromagnetic Hypersensitivity will be used as an example, but you can use this guide to eliminate other fears and phobias.
+To understand this, we need to understand different definitions and concepts related to the EHS phenomena.

 What is Electromagnetic Hypersensitivity (EHS)?

-Electromagnetic Hypersensitivity (EHS)believes that radiation from cell phones, laptops, and wifi is somewhat dangerous.
+Electromagnetic Hypersensitivity (EHS)believes radiation from cell phones, laptops, and wifi is somewhat dangerous.
 This is a false belief that scientists have debunked.
 One of the things scientists have done a lot of research on is this topic.
 There have been thousands of experiments using strict protocols to find out if cell phones, for example, are dangerous for our health.
 Science shows that it is not.
-People who are hypersensitive for EHS fail to tell whether a phone is on or off, under scientific settings.
+People hypersensitive to EHS fail to tell whether a phone is on or off under scientific settings.
 This brings us to our next concept to understand, placebo.

 What is a placebo?